AshkanGanj/Instance-segmentation-with-MaskRCNN-on-Custom-dataset/README.md

 # Instance-segmentation-with-MaskRCNN-on-Custom-dataset
 In this project, I trained an architecture of convolutional neural network that was published in 2019.
 This model is well suited for instance and semantic segmentation.
 There is an option to use pre-trained weights.
 However, I took a step further and trained my own model using one of 600 classes from the Google Open Images dataset.
-I chose cat as segmentation object, because i love my cat :).
+I chose cat as segmentation object, because I love my cat :).

 # Introduction

 # Dataset
+## A dataset of ~9 million varied images with rich annotations
+The images are very diverse and often contain complex scenes with several objects (8.4 per image on average).
+It contains image-level labels annotations, object bounding boxes, object segmentations, visual relationships, localized narratives, and more

+For downloading images I use python libary which is <a href="https://pypi.org/project/openimages/">openimages</a>, for downloding particular class of the dataset.
 # What is Image Segmentation
 The computer vision task Image Segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects).
 This segmentation is used to locate objects and boundaries (lines, curves, etc.).